 “They misunderestimated me.”
 George W Bush

 No George.
 We really didn’t!

-(If only George W had had a public speaking course to help him!
-Luckily, I know just the Free Public Speaking Workshop that might help
+(If only George W had help with his communication skills.
+Luckily, I know just the Free Communication Skills Workshop that might help

 6. Margaret Thatcher